yeckley/mlProject/README.md

 ### Coursework

-This repository was submitted as part of the requirements for the Practical Machine Learning Coursera Course provieded by Johns Hopkins University.
+This repository was submitted as part of the requirements for the Practical Machine Learning Coursera Course provided by Johns Hopkins University.

 For ease of evaluation, I have also included a PDF generated with Knitr from RStudio.